Noisy-le-Grand Metro

-The Noisy-le-Grand Metro is a now-abandoned people mover line in Noisy-le-Grand, France.
+The Noisy-le-Grand Metro (French: Métro de Noisy-le-Grand) is a now-abandoned people mover line in Noisy-le-Grand, France.
 It was built and inaugurated, but never opened to the public.
 It was equipped with an advanced version of the SK system.

 History

-Origins of the Project
+Origins

 The first project was announced in 1988 as part of promoter Christian Pellerin's "Maille Horizon Complex".
 The line was a double-track system, entirely underground, measuring 518 meters long and had two stations.
 The purpose of the people mover system was to allow easy access to the vast real estate project by ensuring a rapid and continuous link between the centre of the complex and the Noisy-le-Grand – Mont d'Est station on A Line of the Île-de-France RER.

-On July 4, 1991, the Syndicat des transports parisiens (STP), predecessor of the Syndicat des transports d'Île-de-France (STIF, now Île-de-France Mobilités), authorized construction of the system.
-On July 30, 1991, the construction project was awarded to the Ligne Horizon company.
+On 4 July 1991 the Syndicat des transports parisiens (STP), predecessor of the Syndicat des transports d'Île-de-France (STIF, now Île-de-France Mobilités), authorized construction of the system.
+On 30 July 1991 the construction project was awarded to the Ligne Horizon company.
 In October 1991, Soulé was chosen to install, operate and maintain (for the lifetime of the project) the Noisy-le-Grand SK system.
 This was the first installation of an SK system in an urban environment.
-Construction work on the project was finished on February 22, 1993.
+Construction work on the project was finished on 22 February 1993.

 Due to the bankruptcy of Christian Pellerin's project, the line was mothballed in November 1994.
 Regular maintenance was still performed and the system was run empty on a monthly basis, with an estimated annual cost of one million francs (150,000 euros).
-On October 7, 1999, the STP’s Board of Directors authorized the termination of the operating concession and closed the system.
+On 7 October 1999 the STP’s Board of Directors authorized the termination of the operating concession and closed the system.

-Abandonment of the Project
+Abandonment

 This equipment belongs to the Public Development Establishments of Marne-la-Vallée (Épamarne), under the French Government, which remains responsible for its possible demolition.
 The SK system was bought by the RATP in 1996; the RATP is responsible for maintenance.
 There are no plans to open the system, nor would it be feasible after having been shuttered for so long.

 According to local sources, the system and equipment were in relatively good condition until 2006.
 Since 2007, the station, the equipment and the electrical installations are regularly looted.

 In 2010, according to mayor Michel Pajon, the technology is obsolete, spare parts unavailable, the technical skills required to operate the system no longer exist and the transport cabins have not been maintained for five years.
 Also, the RATP refuses to provide details on maintenance costs for the system.
-The abandoned site popular with urban explorers.
+The abandoned site is popular with urban explorers.